bradmontgomery/django-janitor/README.rst

     python manage.py clean_model myapp.MyModel

 Finally, ``list_html_elements`` and ``list_html_elements_for_model`` exist to
-help you discover what HTML elements are being used in existing content.
+help you discover what HTML tags are being used in existing content.
 While these commands do require that a ``FieldSanitizer`` be configured for existing Models, they may be used to help you decide which tags to include in a whitelist.